MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-use-edocuments.md

 description: Learn how to use e-documents functionality that is related to sales and purchase invoices.
 author: altotovi
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: 'electronic document, electronic invoice, e-document, e-invoice, sales, purchase' ms.search.form: '42, 43, 51, 6103, 6133, 6121, 9301, 9305, 9308'
 ms.date: 10/03/2023
 ms.author: altotovi
+ms.service: dynamics-365-business-central
 ---

-# <a name="use-e-documents-in-sales-and-purchases"></a>Use e-documents in sales and purchases
+# Use e-documents in sales and purchases

 You can use configured electronic documents (e-documents) with sales and purchase documents.